-The purpose of public involvement in the development and implementation of the EPMs is to improve the quality and effectiveness of the implementation process by providing stakeholders with a variety of opportunities to provide input into decisions about EPMs, and to seek informed consent among stakeholders.
+The purpose of public involvement in the development and implementation of the EPMs is to improve the quality and effectiveness of the implementation process by providing stakeholders with a variety of opportunities to provide input into decisions about EPMs.
 Specifically, for the EPM program, we will provide the public the opportunity to comment on this White Paper, the planning and prioritization of research and monitoring activities, including weighing in on the suggested methodology and the adjustment or refinement of the methodological steps that were covered in this document.
 The EPM program's plan for public involvement provides opportunities for ongoing and regular review and comment through the process of developing EPMs.
 The EPM program will also provide information to the public about the EPM program and the activities associated with implementation of the monitoring program, including through the reporting processes described in the above section.
+Further, members of the public have been added to the Ecological Performance Measures Working Group to enable direct participation in methods development and decision making throughout the implementation of monitoring and assessment.